mmikowski/hi_score/README.md

 ![Feature module architecture][_0C]

 - All layers are order from most basic `00_root` to highest abstraction `08_app`.
-- Each layer can be created using a corresponding `xhi` library file.
+- Each layer is created using a corresponding `xhi` library file.
 - Data flows from the lowest layer `00_root` to the highest `08_app`.
 - All method calls are made from higher levels to lower.
 Calls from 02_data to 01_util or 03_model to 01_util are expected.
 Calls from a high layer like `07_shell` to a low layer like `02_data` should be scrutinized because one *probably* be calling all intermediate layer to safe state.
 All method calls from a lower layer to a higher layer or across modules of the same level are not allowed.
 - Use event registration to communicate changes up the stack.
 For example, the `03_model` may communicate an online status by publishing event data.
 All registered feature modules may then update their display.
 - Create feature modules that contain their own isolated data and models when appropriate.
 This is pragmatic and recognizes the fractal nature of MVC.

-When inspecting Typebomb2 you will find files for each layer.
+The `Typebomb 2` app has files for each layer as shown below.

 ```
 Module layers